-0 0, A A host address.
+A A host address.
 In the IN class, this is a 32-bit IP address.
 Described in RFC 1035.
-AAAA IPv6 address.
+A A A A IPv6 address.
 Described in RFC 1886.
-A6 IPv6 address.
+AAAA A6 IPv6 address.
 This can be a partial address (a suffix) and an indirection to the name where the rest of the address (the prefix) can be found.
 Experimental.
 Described in RFC 2874.
 AFSDB Location of AFS database servers.
 Experimental.
-Described in RFC 1183.
+Described THODD A TOT in RFC 1183.
 APL Address prefix list.
 Experimental.
 Described in RFC 3123.
-ATMA ATM Address.
-CAA Identifies which Certificate Authorities can issue certificates for this domain and what rules they need to follow when doing so.
-Defined in RFC 6844.
-CDNSKEY Identifies which DNSKEY records should be published as CDINOILLI DS records in the parent zone.
-CDS Contains the set of DS records that should be published by CDS the parent zone.
 CERT Holds a digital certificate.
 Described in RFC 2538.
 CNAME Identifies the canonical name of an alias.
-Described in RFC CIVAIVIE 1035.
-DHCID Is used for identifying which DHCP client is associated with DiffCID this name.
+Described in RFC 1035.
+DHCID Is used for identifying which DHCP client is associated with DITCID this name.
 Described in RFC 4701.
-DLV A DNS Look-aside Validation record which contains the DEV records that are used as trust anchors for zones in a DLV namespace.
-Described in RFC 4431.
-DNAME Replaces the domain name specified with another name to DI VI MVIL be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case of the CNAME RR.
+DNAME Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case of the CNAME RR.
 Described in RFC 2672.
-DNSKEY Stores a public key associated with a signed DNS zone.
-De- BITOREI scribed in RFC 4034.
+DNICKEV DNSKEY Stores a public key associated with a signed DNS zone.
+De- scribed in RFC 4034.
 DS Stores the hash of a public key associated with a signed DNS zone.
 Described in RFC 4034.
-EID End Point Identifier.
-EUI48 A 48-bit EUI address.
-Described in RFC 7043.
-EUI64 A 64-bit EUI address.
-Described in RFC 7043.
-GID Reserved.
 GPOS Specifies the global position.
 Superseded by LOC.
 HINFO Identifies the CPU and OS used by a host.
-Described in RFC 1035.
-HIP Host Identity Protocol Address.
-Described in RFC 5205.
+Described in RFC THINFO 1035.
 IPSECKEY Provides a method for storing IPsec keying material in DNS.
-II OECILET Described in RFC 4025.
-ISDN Representation of ISDN addresses.
+HOLCKET Described in RFC 4025.
+ICDNI ISDN Representation of ISDN addresses.
 Experimental.
 De- scribed in RFC 1183.
 KEY Stores a public key associated with a DNS name.
 Used in original DNSSEC; replaced by DNSKEY in DNSSECbis, but still used with SIG(0).
 Described in RFCs 2535 and 2931.
 KX Identifies a key exchanger for this DNS name.
-Described in RFC 2230.
+Described in 100 RFC 2230.
+1.00 LOC For storing GPS info.
+Described in RFC 1876.
+Experimental.
+MX Identifies a mail exchange for the domain with a 16-bit pref- erence value (lower is better) followed by the host name of the mail exchange.
+Described in RFC 974, RFC 1035.
+NAPTR Name authority pointer.
+Described in RFC 2915.
+NSAP A network service access point.
+Described in RFC 1706.
+NS The authoritative name server for the domain.
+Described in RFC 1035.
+NSEC Used in DNSSECbis to securely indicate that RRs with an owner name in a certain name interval do not exist in a zone and indicate what RR types are present for an exist- 7.1 1 110700 ing name.
+Described in RFC 4034.
+NSEC3 Used in DNSSECbis to securely indicate that RRs with an owner name in a certain name interval do not exist in a zone and indicate what RR types are present for an exist- ing name.
+NSEC3 differs from NSEC in that it prevents zone enumeration but is more computationally expensive on both the server and the client than NSEC.
+Described in RFC 5155.
+NSEC3PARAM Used in DNSSECbis to tell the authoritative server which NSEC3 chains are available to use.
+Described in RFC 5155.
+T.